thomasbarrett/uint/README.md

 may be possible to make faster using a constant-time variant of the gcd algorithm, such as the one found [here](https://gcd.cr.yp.to/safegcd-20190413.pdf)

-# Optional Extension
-A possible extension that would use this library is an implementation of the Diffie-Hellman key exchange using the Curve25519 group.
-This is the default key exchange protocol in TLS 1.3.

 # Benchmark:
 The benchmark results before optimization.
 ```